Ugly Americans (TV series): Episodes

 The first episode premiered on March 17, 2010, following the 14th season premiere of South Park, "Sexual Healing".
 It was watched by over 2 million viewers.
-On April 21, 2010 Comedy Central announced that they had ordered 7 additional episodes of Ugly Americans, to begin airing in October 2010.
-On December 15th, Comedy Central announced that they picked up the show for a second 14-episode season, which was later expanded to 17 episodes.
-The first 10 episodes of the second season aired in the summer of 2011 following Futurama and the remaining 7 episodes aired from March 14, 2012 following South Park.
+On April 21, 2010, Comedy Central announced that they had ordered 7 additional episodes of Ugly Americans, to begin airing in October 2010.
+On December 15, Comedy Central announced that they picked up the show for a second 14-episode season, which was later expanded to 17 episodes.
+The first 10 episodes of the second season aired in the summer of 2011 following Futurama and the remaining 7 episodes aired from March 14, 2012, following South Park.

-Production

-Pre-production was handled at Brooklyn-based Augenblick Studios, and then the animation for the first season was produced in Flash and handled at Cuppa Coffee Studios in Toronto, Ontario, Canada.
-The first half of the second season was handled by Big Jump Entertainment in Ottawa.
-The animation for the second half of season two was handled by Markle Productions and Solis Animation in Toronto.
-Sound Design and Mixing was done at Great City Productions in New York City.
-David M. Stern was the showrunner for the first season, and took on this position until the end of the first half of the second season.
-Starting with "Journey To The Center of Twayne", the role of showrunner was taken over by Daniel Powell, Jeff Poliquin and Erik Richter, with Stern remaining as a consultant.